 MD: How do you make a home modern and fresh during the holidays while still ensuring that traditional/classic feeling is present?

 LH: We love giving a fresh take to classic pieces.
-This year we all about tartan, but tartan reimagined.
+This year we are all about tartan, but tartan reimagined.
 Our in-house design team reinvented something ultra traditional and made it feel modern by creating oversize tartan prints with textiles for pillows, throws, and bedding.

 We also took the traditional tartan print and gave it a new look by printing it on silk at a bias angle for throw pillows.
 You can keep tradition alive by combining modern styles with traditional ones.
-We love mixing tartan pillows with leather, hide, velvet and even equestrian-inspired printed pillows.
+We love mixing tartan pillows with leather, hide, velvet, and even equestrian-inspired printed pillows.

 MD: What is the biggest mistake we make when decorating for the holidays?

-LH: Just have fun and don’t stress; let creativity guide you.
+LH: Just have fun, and don't stress; let creativity guide you.
 Express your personal style.
 Even one or two pieces can transform a room.